celador/ForceCode/README.md

 Menu: &gt;ForceCode Menu ...
 Deploy Package

 Deploy your package based on your configured deploy options and the package.xml in your src folder.
+ForceCode will now only deploy the files contained in the package.xml file.

 **Options**: